AN INSIGHT INTO THE NATIONAL GAS POLICY

 Infrastructure and Local Content Development

 The Policy specifies that the revised Infrastructure Blueprint shall detect resources and resource clusters, recognize core infrastructure, and rank developments.
-It also attempts to incentivise and ease access to the midstream to enable private sector investors to improve gas infrastructure.
+It also attempts to incentivize and ease access to the midstream to enable private sector investors to improve gas infrastructure.
 The Policy accentuates the significance of a policy approach which inspires indigenous partaking at competitive prices that are consistent with the law.

 In conclusion, the policy aims to implement full legal separation of the upstream from the midstream; establish a single independent petroleum regulatory authority; separate the respective roles and responsibilities of government and the private sector; implement full legal separation of gas infrastructure ownership and operations from gas trading and realise more of the LNG international downstream value.